Thibaut-Delattre/GalaxieSimulation/README.md

 # GalaxieSimulation
- Modeling of a galaxy, made with Unity3D (C#)
+ Simulation of a galaxy, made with Unity3D (C#)

-This modeling uses the Barnes-Hut algorithm to simulate as many stars as possible
+This simulation uses the Barnes-Hut algorithm to simulate as many stars as possible